 Press the shift buttons to respond to changes in simulation, such as an increase in gradient, just as you would when riding outdoors.

-Target power, or “Erg” mode, is another mode in which connected application/device can use to control resistance.
+Target power, or “Erg” mode, is another mode in which a connected application/device can use to control resistance.
 Erg mode controllers send a wattage value that the bike will attempt to maintain throughout a ride.
 The shifter buttons have no functionality in this mode—resistance is dependent on cadence and the controller device/application’s target power definition.

 Level mode is the third mode a connected application/device can use to control resistance.
-In this mode, the controller connects to the bike to request range of possible resistance and breaks that range up into equal steps.
+In this mode, the controller connects to the bike to request a range of possible resistance and breaks that range up into equal steps.
 In this mode, shift buttons will control resistance similar to adjusting a resistance knob or dial.

 The number of levels is up to the controller.
 It can define one level or many.
-The bike will produce the least amount of resistance when level is the lowest, and 100% resistance at the maximum set level.
+The bike will produce the least amount of resistance when the level is the lowest, and 100% resistance at the maximum level.

 To switch between control modes in the Stages Cycling app, select the icon in the top right corner of the StagesBike section to expand the control mode drop-down menu: